 Click on the poster below to enlarge in a new window:

 The next meeting of the Kirkby on Bain CAMEO Club will be on Tuesday 20th February, 2018 at 8.00pm at Roughton Village Hall.
 One of our members, Jill Russell, will be enlivening us with a talk on her many gardens.
 Full details of this year’s programme will be given at the meeting.
 Non-members are very welcome – please do come and join us.
 If you would like any further information, please contact the Secretary, Maura Dormer on 07708 947992. ( firstname.lastname@example.org )

 The next Meeting of the Council will be held on Thursday

-Thursday 7th September in the Primary School Hall, Wharf Lane, Kirkby on Bain, starting at 7.00 pm.
+January 4 in the Primary School Hall, Wharf Lane, Kirkby on Bain, starting at 7.00 pm.
 As usual we will start with a public forum so if you would like to discuss any local matter you are concerned about, please do come along and have your say!
-Documents: Continue reading →
+You can download relevant documents from the Parish Council website: Continue reading →

 The programme for this year’s Christmas concert “Joy to the World!” features Vivaldi’s timeless Gloria, the Christmas cantata A Winter’s Night by Cecilia McDowall, and a selection of carols.
 The choir is conducted by Caroline Boden and accompanied by Chris Hinkins.